 I therefore suggest that you ask that this item be deferred until a track changes version can be prepared and any changes documented and explained.

 By copy of this e-mail to Warren Adams, I ask that this e-mail be entered into the record for HEPB 8, the approval of the extension of the Programmatic Agreement.

 In addition to their well documented efforts to thwart compliance with public record requests that might provide incriminating or embarrassing documents to folks like me and others, the office of the City of Miami Attorney has also been engaged in a number of other questionable, if not illegal activities in the last few years.

 One of those issues has been the insertion of language in Resolutions after they were passed by the City Commission.
 I've been remiss in writing about this problem, but I would hope to get to that story soon.

 Another issue, highlighted by the letter below, reveals how the City Attorney's office engaged in withholding public notice of proposed changes to a document being submitted to the federal government.

 You cannot trust Victoria Mendez.
-In fact, I would venture to say that you probably can't trust a number of the attorneys who work as Assistant City Attorneys, because they take their lead from the City Attorney, and her track record of lying and miinterpretation of the law is well documented, both during City Commission meetings, and on other occasions, as I wrote about in my story about the first settlement the city entered into over one of my public record lawsuits.
+In fact, I would venture to say that you probably can't trust a number of the attorneys who work as Assistant City Attorneys, because they take their lead from the City Attorney, and her track record of lying and miinterpretation of the law is well documented, both during City Commission meetings, and on other occasions, as about the first settlement the city entered into over one of my public record lawsuits.

 Here is the letter written by attorney and former Distinguished Professor of Urban and Regional Planning and Eminent Scholar Chair, Florida Atlantic University Frank Schnidman.